Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-counts the no of directories and subdir in the current directory
+displays 10 newest files in the working directory